knledg/distraught/readme.md

 Distraught is a wrapper around a Node.js Express server that exposes an HTTPServer for web requests, a CronServer for functions that need to be called at set intervals, and a WorkerServer to handle long requests.

+## Expected Migrations / Tables In Order To Use WorkerServer

 This does require some migrations to be ran, however this server does -not- run the migrations on startup.
 If you are using Distraught for the first time, please run the following migration:

 ```sql